EvilErick16/Lexer/README.md

 	it does not have support for cross platform.
 	Symbols not recognized by the lexer will be treated as whitespace and ignored.

-# 5. Shortcomings:

-	When grammar is accepted, the output file does not print all the production rules used correctly.